SymmetricChaos/ClassicCrypto/README.md

 Python repo for implementing classic methods of encryption and techniques for breaking them.

-All implemented ciphers are functions of the form cipherName(text,key,decode=False) ...text must be a string
+All implemented ciphers are functions of the form cipherName(text,key,decode=False) ..*text must be a string
-...key is whatever kind of key the cipher uses, if it requires multiple keys they must be in a list ...decode is boolean and sets the function to either encode or decode All ciphers will return a string containing either the ciphertext or the decoded text.
+..*key is whatever kind of key the cipher uses, if it requires multiple keys they must be in a list ..*decode is boolean and sets the function to either encode or decode All ciphers will return a string containing either the ciphertext or the decoded text.
 The nomenclator cipher has an alternate mode that returns the dictionary that serves as the internal key.